jhyche80-jpg/CharacterCounter-/README.md

 ## What I did in detail
 In this section you should say what you did and why and if you made refinements as well.
+1. I made went through each of the components and made the html I wanted to display
+2. I determined ( after a long time)  which component would be the parent component
+3. I made the Character counter  the  parent and started trying to pass the words that are typed into the box there from the textInput.tsx.
+4. I then took those words and made the stat display.
+I pulles the string made from the input and gave t a use state of value. then i manioulated the value to show the display state
+   - I had to do calculations to find the time and also filter through the string to find character and word count
+5. I then went on to ass styling to the page

 ## Troubleshooting
     Ask: “What should happen right now?”